-After the notice period, we review your 100/100 guarantee policy and see a premium of \$35,000 was added.
-As the value of the premiums added to the policy now equals an amount in excess of \$100,000 and the value of your other applicable eligible products are still greater than \$500,000, a switch to Standard series front-end load option units will not be made.
+After the notice period, we review your 100/100 guarantee policy and eligible Canada Life products and see a premium of \$75,000 was added.
+As the total market value now equals an amount in excess of \$500,000, a switch to Standard series frontend load option units will not be made.

-Alternatively, if after the notice period, we review your 100/100 guarantee policy and see a premium has not been added, we will switch the value of your units from the Preferred series 1 front-end load option units to Standard series front-end load option units.
-This switch will occur even though the value of your other applicable eligible products are still greater than \$500,000 as you do not meet both requirements to hold Preferred series 1 units.
+Alternatively, if after the notice period, we review your 100/100 guarantee policy and eligible Canada Life products and see a premium has not been added, and the total market value of all eligible products remains under \$500,000, we will switch the market value of your units from the Preferred series 1 front-end load option units to Standard series front-end load option units.
+This switch occurs as the market value of your other applicable eligible products is now below \$500,000 and you do not meet the requirements to hold Preferred series 1 units.